-• Project Goals: The purpose of this project provides for an inlet entrance 20 feet deep at mean low water and 400 feet wide, an entrance channel 115 feet deep and 200 feet wide from the inlet channel into Clam Creek, and a turning bas in 15 feet within Clam Creek.
+• Project Goals: The purpose of this project provides for an inlet entrance 20 feet deep at mean low water and 400 feet wide, an entrance channel 115 feet deep and 200 feet wide from the inlet channel into Clam Creek, and a turning basin 15 feet within Clam Creek.

 In FY21, Work Plan funds were received for design, sediment samples, environmental coordination and a contract to dredge the Clam Creek channel, however the State of NJ was not able to provide a cost-effective placement area for the fine-grained sediments.
-Permits were obtained and dredging of approximately 17,000 cubic yards of sand in the Clam Creek entrance was conducted in November 2021 using the Government Dredge Murden with beneficial use placement in the nearshore to the north of the Steel Pier, supporting the Absecon Island federal shore protection project.
+Permits were obtained and dredging of approximately 17,000 cubic yards of sand in the Clam Creek entrance was conducted in November 2021 using the Government Dredge Murden with beneficial use placement in the nearshore north of the Steel Pier, supporting the Absecon Island federal shore protection project.
+The Dredge Murden conducted maintenance operations at the Clam Creek entrance again in June 2022 with continued beneficial use placement.

-The Government Dredge Murden conducted maintenance operations at the Clam Creek entrance again in June 2022 with beneficial use placement.
-In FY22, condition surveys were conducted for the inlet entrance and Clam Creek portions of the channel and the project was coordinated with the public, local stakeholders, NJ State Police and the US Coast Guard.
+In FY23, condition surveys were conducted for the inlet entrance and Clam Creek portions of the channel and the project was coordinated with the public, local stakeholders, State Police and US Coast Guard.
+Channel surveys and maintenance dredging at the Clam Creek entrance with the Government Dredge Murden is planned for FY24 with funds remaining.